blakegarretson/essentials/main.md

 - [Revo Uninstaller Free](https://www.revouninstaller.com/products/revo-uninstaller-free/): Uninstalling programs using the usual methods often leaves a lot of junk around.
 Revo does a better job at really removing a program. **(Windows)**

 - [AppCleaner](https://freemacsoft.net/appcleaner/) is the best way to really uninstall apps on Mac.
 It gets rid of all the leftover bits that often stay behind. **(Mac)**
+  - While AppCleaner is my first choice due to its easy-of-use, a good companion app is [Pearcleaner](https://github.com/alienator88/Pearcleaner).
+It’s harder to use, but it can find ophaned files and do other things AppCleaner doesn’t.

 ## Console/Command Line